Retiree Medical Benefits - M&P

 The maximum subsidy for retirees and their spouses is attained with completion of 30 years of service.
 All subsidies are pro-rated for years of service less than 30.

-M&P retirees over 65 are also offered one or more Medicare Risk HMOs.
-A Medicare Risk HMO is a managed care plan with a network of physicians and hospitals from which the participant must choose.
+Retirees over 65 are also offered the option of enrolling in a Medicare Advantage plan, a managed care plan with a network of physicians and hospitals from which the participant must choose.